sacktla/NGS_Demo/README.md

 and store them in the Mongo DB.
 Make sure you update locations in demo.py to where the Test_Data folder is found.
-8) Use postman to get all the parsed VCF files in a JSON format. http://127.0.0.1:5000/ngs_data/ You can access individual records by grabbing the fields of _items["_id"].
+8) Use postman to get all the parsed VCF files in a JSON format. http://0.0.0.0:5000/ngs_data/ You can access individual records by grabbing the fields of _items["_id"].
 You can delete individual records or all of them.

+Instructions using docker image:
+1) Pull docker image from Docker Hub: sacktla/ngs_demo docker pull sacktla/ngs_demo:
+2)